AceGjorgjievski/Cats-and-Mice-Simulation-p5js/README.md

 # Cats-and-Mice-Simulation
 The purpose of this project is the following: There are 3 cats and they are trying to catch 3 mice within 3 seconds.
 For 100 mice what will be the time to catch them?
 I did not manage to somehow 'constrain' the cats to catch the mice within 3 seconds.
 This was made with JavaScript in the p5.js library (Web editor).

-Here is a link where you can preview the project and if you want reuse the code:
+Here is a link where you can preview the project and if you want to reuse the code:
 - Fullscreen mode: https://editor.p5js.org/Ace.mkd/full/ZiW0y4JW7
 - Editing mode: https://editor.p5js.org/Ace.mkd/sketches/ZiW0y4JW7